ystraore/Gamma_Particule_Registration/README.md

 - **Data Processing:** NumPy and Pandas
 - **Visualization:** Matplotlib and Seaborn
 - **Development Environment:** Jupyter Notebooks or any Python IDE

-## How to Use
-(Provide instructions on how to set up the project, install dependencies, run the model, including commands and necessary steps for users to follow.)

-## License
-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments
-Gratitude to the developers of Corsika for providing a comprehensive tool for simulating atmospheric particle showers, which formed the basis of the dataset used in this project.

-## References
-- D. Heck et al., "CORSIKA, A Monte Carlo code to simulate extensive air showers," Forschungszentrum Karlsruhe FZKA 6019 (1998).
-[Link to Paper](http://rexa.info/paper?id=ac6e674e9af20979b23d3ed4521f1570765e8d68)

----

-Be sure to tailor the "How to Use" section to match the specifics of your project setup and execution.
-This README provides a structured overview of your project, its background, methodology, and results, making it easier for others to understand and contribute to your work.